The Circus of the Sun: Critical reception

 Shortly after "The Circus of the Sun" was published, E. E. Cummings, having also written poems about the circus, invited Lax over to his house to drink tea and talk about the circus.
 Despite the stated admiration of Cummings and many other poets, "The Circus of the Sun" was not widely reviewed, a fact lamented by Thomas McDonnell in a review of the poem published in Commonweal.
 In the review McDonnell goes on to call the poem a "praise of creation" and sees in it Gabriel Marcel's "concept of man's nuptial bond with being."

-When the poem was reviewed it generally received high praise.
+When the poem was reviewed, it generally received high praise.
 Denise Levertov writing for The Nation called the poem "dreamlike and vivid" before drawing favorable comparisons to Gerard Manley Hopkins.
-In a review for Stars and Stripes William Claire said the poem evoked "the wonder and beauty of motion and people and ideas and faith...."
+In a review for Stars and Stripes, William Claire said the poem evoked "the wonder and beauty of motion and people and ideas and faith...."
 Thomas Merton called the poem "one very fine book" in a letter to Lax.
 In a critical assessment of Lax's poetry, critic and poet R.C.
-Kenedy wrote of "The sunset city..." section, "[it] must be one of the greatest poems in the English language" and called its rhythm "the most blood-curdling... yet devised by poet."
-In his introduction to the collection Circus Days and Nights Paul Spaeth quotes another appreciation penned by Kenedy referring to "The Circus of the Sun" as one of "the finest volume of poems published by an English-speaking poet of the generation which comes in the wake of T.S.
+Kenedy wrote of "The sunset city..." section: "[it] must be one of the greatest poems in the English language" and called its rhythm "the most blood-curdling... yet devised by poet."
+In his introduction to the collection Circus Days and Nights, Paul Spaeth quotes another appreciation penned by Kenedy referring to "The Circus of the Sun" as one of "the finest volume of poems published by an English-speaking poet of the generation which comes in the wake of T.S.
 Eliot."
 William Packard, writer and editor of New York Quarterly, called the effect of the poem "the same as... the first chapter of Genesis: there is movement and truth because there is order and purpose."

+In 1984 a Canadian entertainment company adopted, for its name, a French-language version of the expression "Circus of the Sun": "Cirque du Soleil".